glpi-project/glpi-agent/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Always check the [bug reporting](https://glpi-agent.readthedocs.io/en/latest/bug-reporting.html) page in [online documentation](https://glpi-agent.readthedocs.io/en/latest/) before submitting.
+I recognized I have checked the [bug reporting](https://glpi-agent.readthedocs.io/en/latest/bug-reporting.html) page in [online documentation](https://glpi-agent.readthedocs.io/en/latest/) before submitting.

 **Describe the bug**
 A clear and concise description of what the bug is.